-Died: 10th August 1918; age 27; Died of Wounds received at the Attack on the village of Hallu, near Le Quesnel, while escorting German prisoners to Brigade Headquarters, a large enemy shell fell close to the party severely wounding him in the body and legs.
+Died: 10th August 1918; age 27; Died of Wounds received at the Attack on the village of Hallu, near Le Quesnel, while escorting three German prisoners to Brigade Headquarters, a large enemy shell fell within twenty feet of the party severely wounding him in the body and legs.
 He was immediately attended to and then placed on an ambulance to be taken to the nearest dressing station, but he died before reaching there.

 Residence: Seymour House, Moosmin, Saskatchewan, Canada.

 Occupation: a Waiter.